aerocommerce/api-docs/CONVENTIONS.md

 ## Payload Conventions

-Here are the main conventions & exceptions to those conventions that our payloads abide by, any more specific exceptions will be addressed in the relevant section in `Payloads`
+Here are the main conventions & exceptions to those conventions that our payloads abide by, any more specific exceptions will be addressed in the relevant section in `Examples`

 ### Attribute Conventions